single-spa/single-spa/docs/parcels.md

 - We could use single-spa parcels.

 Exporting a parcel that wraps the component gives us the ability to share components and behavior accross disparate frameworks, without losing application cohesion.
 App1 can export a single-spa parcel and App2 can import the parcel and use it easily.
+One major advantage is that in the below example if App2 is unmounted then the modal will also be unmounted.

 ```js
 // App1